-Michelle Garcia Winner, MA, CCC-SLP, is the founder of Social Thinking®, CEO of Think Social Publishing, Inc., and a globally recognized thought leader, author, speaker, and social-cognitive therapist.
-She is dedicated to helping people of all ages develop social, emotional, and academic learning, including those with social learning differences.
+Michelle Garcia Winner, MA, CCC-SLP, is the founder and CEO of Social Thinking and a globally recognized thought leader, author, speaker, and social-cognitive therapist.
+She is dedicated to helping neurodivergent and neurotypical people of all ages (starting at 4 years old) meet their social goals through better understanding of social emotional concepts, increase the development of their social competencies, learn strategies for social problem solving and executive functioning.

 Michelle Garcia Winner is officially trained and sanctioned by Think Social Publishing to provide trainings related to the Social Thinking Methodology.
 Before attending a training in your area, please make sure to look for the official STTSC member badge